onpointai/keras-video-classification/README.md

 The training was done on Google's Colab using a GPU.

 The [dataset]() is a collection of images curated using a Google image search.
-I canno longer find [the original](https://github.com/anubhavmaity) Fortunately I created my copy which is [here](https://drive.google.com/open?id=1rFtPaqINj_AQFBJ6_fMHDwR5SSO0XoMs)
+I can no longer find [the original](https://github.com/anubhavmaity) Fortunately I created my copy which is [here](https://drive.google.com/open?id=1rFtPaqINj_AQFBJ6_fMHDwR5SSO0XoMs)

 ├── Sports-Type-Classifier